Sophia King: 2023 mayoral campaign

 In August 2022, King announced that she would be running in the 2023 Chicago mayoral election, providing incumbent mayor Lori Lightfoot with a female challenger in a race that had previously seen only male challengers.
 Lightfoot was the city's second female mayor.
 As a result of her campaign for mayor, King did not seek reelection to the City Council.

 As a mayoral candidate, King proposed expanding the size of the Chicago police force by filling 1,600 vacancies and returning 1,000 retired officers to the force to investigate non-violent crimes.

 With the exception of businessman Willie Wilson, all mayoral candidates disclosed their tax returns.
 Of the candidates who released their tax returns, King's household income was the highest.
 The King's income, however, was less than what Lightfoot had been earning prior to becoming mayor.

 In the initial round of the election, King was defeated, placing eighth of nine candidates with less than 7,200 votes (1.27% of the election's overall vote), a number of votes which was even less than her vote total had been in her previous 2019 aldermanic reelection.

 King endorsed Paul Vallas's candidacy in the runoff election.
 In a rebuke of this, nine of the Progressive Reform Caucus' eighteen members signed a letter condemning Vallas and endorsing Brandon Johnson (three other members of the caucus had like King endorsed Vallas, including fellow eliminated mayoral contender Roderick Sawyer).
 Vallas was defeated by Johnson in the runoff.
 King had also endorsed Prentice Butler (her chief of staff) to be elected as her successor in the election for 4th ward alderman.
 Butler was defeated by state representative Lamont Robinson in a runoff election.

 Personal life

 King has been wed to her husband, Alan King, since the 1980s.
 Together, they are the parents of two adult daughters.
 King's husband is a lawyer and a DJ in the group "Chosen Few".
 King herself has been the main organizer for annual summer music festivals hosted by Chosen Few.

 Tax returns disclosed by King during her run for mayor showed her and her husband earning a combined adjusted gross income of $771,059 in 2021 and paying an effective tax rate of 29.6%.
 This was the highest income they had reported out of years between 2017 and 2021.
-Their 2021 income income included King's $127,464 public salary and $664,879 in royalties from her husband's law firm.
+Their 2021 income included King's $127,464 public salary and $664,879 in royalties from her husband's law firm.